rose-okoth/my-first-webpage/README.md

 #project setup instructions:
-    It was built with HTML.
+    It was built with HTML and CSS.

 #link to live site on GitHub Pages: